engage-xr/c-sharp-style-guide/README.markdown

-# The [Un]Official Immersive VR Education C# Style Guide
+# The Official Immersive VR Education C# Style Guide

-This style guide is based heavily on the raywenderlich.com style guide.
+This style guide is based heavily on the [raywenderlich.com](https://www.raywenderlich.com/home) style guide.
 As such, it may be a bit different from ones that you are used to, as it focuses on code legibility.

 Our overarching goals are **conciseness**, **readability** and **simplicity**.
 Also, this guide is written to keep **Unity** in mind.